 The star Castor, on the other hand, lies far outside our solar system, at a distance of about 51 light-years.

 According to Greek sky lore, Castor and Pollux were twin brothers, born from Leda, their mortal mother, and sired by Zeus, the immortal god.
 Though the brothers were united in spirit, they were divided by circumstance.
 Castor, the mortal, was slain in battle, leaving his immortal brother inconsolable with grief.
 Pollux asked Zeus to release him from immortality, so he could join his brother in the great beyond.

 Today, the Gemini Twins stand together in the heavens, a testament to the redemptive power of brotherly love.

-Bottom line: You don’t need to find the radiant point for a meteor shower to see the meteors.
+Bottom line: You don’t need to find a meteor shower’s radiant point to see the meteors.
 But it’s fun to locate the radiant in the sky.
 This post tells you how to find the radiant point for the December Geminid meteor shower.
-Watch the shower on the nights of December 12-13 and 13-14.
-Just lie back comfortably and let your gaze wander to all parts of the sky.

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.